saleor/storefront/docs/vercel.md

 Start by [creating new project](https://vercel.com/docs/concepts/projects/overview#creating-a-project) on Vercel and select your forked GitHub repo

-> Note: Vercel doesn't support importing the entire monorepo at the moment, you will need to set up a project yourself for each app inside `/apps` folder
+> Note: Vercel doesn't currently support importing the entire monorepo, you will need to set up a project yourself for each app inside `/apps` folder

 ![Create project on Vercel by selecting your cloned GitHub repository in the menu](./screenshots/setup-vercel-1.png)